...

 Magnesium Alloy

-The lightest structural metal, even lighter than aluminum with high strength-to-weight ratio.
-Ideal for aerospace, automotive, and electronics where weight reduction is critical.
-Requires careful handling due to flammability during machining.
+Designed for lightweight performance, magnesium alloy is the lightest structural metal, even lighter than aluminum, with a high strength-to-weight ratio.
+It suits aerospace, automotive, and electronics applications where weight reduction improves efficiency, though CNC machining requires strict controls due to flammability risks.

 ABS